 The string of volcano mountains stretching on the Karamoja Platou is an excellent mountaineering alternative to the strenuous Rwenzoris, Virungas, and Mount Elgon.

 These mountains, including Mount Kadam (3,063m ), Napak (2,538m), Moroto (3,083m), and Mount Morungole (2,749m), have lower elevation and mild climate compared to other mountains in Uganda and don’t require special equipment or technical mountain climbing experience.

 Mountaineering the Karamoja mountains is a blend of authentic cultural encounters with mountain communities, stunning landscape views, incredible birdwatching spots, and ideal campsites along the trails.
 Let’s take a look at the Karamoja mountaineering trails.

 Mount Moroto Trail

 The highest peak in the Karamoja region is Mount Moroto at 3,083 m.
 Moroto’s peaks include Sogolomon (3027m), Imagit / Leoron (2773m), and Sokodek (3083m).

-The 30-km Moroto mountain climbing trail ascends a 2,250-meter distance taking about three days.
-The trek is moderate with a strenuous climb on the first day, a scenic hike through the forest and over the ridges on the second day, and a half-day descend on the last day.
+The 30-km Moroto mountain climbing trail ascends a 2,250-meter distance, taking about three days.
+The trek is moderate, with a strenuous climb on the first day, a scenic hike through the forest and over the ridges on the second day, and a half-day descent on the last day.

 Mount Kadam trail to the 3,063-meter summit is about 29 km and can take 2-3 days to complete.
 Ascending the peak starts at Nakapiripirit town at 1,450 m elevation.